thebkv/bkv/test_template.md

 # [Book Name] Chapter [Chapter Number]

 [Opening Paragraph: Introduce the chapter's baseline conditions using narrative movement and imagery.
-Trace the movement from unformed states or structural breakdown down into the inner formation of the disciple, avoiding cold systems-jargon.]
+Trace the movement from unformed states or structural breakdown down into the inner formation of the disciple.
+Use bold text sparingly here to highlight primary themes.]

 ***